 Land Records General Information

-The Land Records department is located on the third floor of the Fairfax County Courthouse at 4110 Chain Bridge Road in Fairfax.
-The department records documents from property transactions in Fairfax County and the City of Fairfax.
+The Land Records Division is located on the 3rd floor of the Fairfax County Courthouse at 4110 Chain Bridge Road in Fairfax.
+The Land Records Division records documents for property transactions in Fairfax County and the City of Fairfax.
 Customers submit over-the-counter land documents (separated into batches of no more than 20 sets) for recording from 8 a.m. to 3 p.m.
-The recording line closes at 4 p.m. and all remaining batches of documents that have not been recorded, are returned to the customer.
+The recording line closes promptly at 3 p.m.
+Documents received prior to 3 p.m. will continue to be processed until 4 p.m. at which time any unrecorded portion will be returned to the customer.
 Over-the-counter documents cannot be left overnight and customers must be present when their documents are being recorded in case any questions arise.
 All documents must include the Fairfax Land Records' cover sheet.
-The department is open to the public for research from 8 a.m. to 4:30 p.m., Monday through Friday, and is designed for the public to do its own research.
-For Land Records questions, call (703) 691-7320 and press 3 and then 4.

-The mailing address for the Land Records department is:
+The mailing address for the Land Records Division is: